-"The data were downloaded from the PetDB Database (www.earthchem.org/petdb) on 31 August, 2016, using the following parameters: feature name = Gakkel Ridge and rock classification= basalt."
+"The data were downloaded from the PetDB Database (www.earthchem.org/petdb) on 31 November, 2017, using the following parameters: feature name = Gakkel Ridge and rock classification= basalt."

-For PetDB, you may also add this publication in the reference list: Lehnert, K., Su, Y., Langmuir, C., Sarbas, B., & Nohl, U. A global geochemical database structure for rocks.
+For PetDB, you may also add this publication in the reference list: Lehnert, K., Su, Y., Langmuir, C., Sarbas, B., & Nohl, U. (2000).
+A global geochemical database structure for rocks.
 Geochem.
 Geophys.
 Geosyst.
-1, doi:10.1029/1999GC000026 (2000)
+1, doi:10.1029/1999GC000026

 For SedDB, you may also add this publication to the reference list: Status Report on the SedDB Sediment Geochemistry Database: March, 2012.
 Johansson, A., Lehnert, K, and Hsu, L. GeoPRISMS Newsletter No. 28, Spring 2012, p.
 21.